sargentJE/myaccess-email-campaign/LinkedInPosts/01-donation-story/post.md

 ## Post Copy

-We were recently working with a blind/visually impaired user who was trying to donate on a site that had "passed" its accessibility checks.
+We were recently working with a screen reader user who was trying to donate on a site that had "passed" its accessibility checks.

-They found the donate button fine.
+She found the donate button fine.
 But when the form loaded:
 - No labels were announced
 - The "amount" field read as "edit blank"
 - The submit button said "button" with no context